MarkusMaiwald/maiwald.work/replit.md

 ```
 Changelog:
 - July 23, 2025.
+Fixed subtitle visibility and styling in Services/Manifesto section:
+  * Resolved subtitle disappearing issue - now displays consistently
+  * Applied proper cyberpunk styling with electric blue glow and enhanced text shadow
+  * Removed debug elements and black background for clean appearance
+  * Subtitle properly shows in both English and German: ".. we build the infrastructure your business runs on!"
+  * Enhanced font styling with Space Grotesk and proper letter spacing
+- July 23, 2025.
 Manifesto section multilingual content and philosophical refinement:
   * Updated manifesto English content with powerful rebellious anarchist messaging
   * Enhanced Core Philosophy: "We architect for digital sovereignty" and strategic autonomy focus